marxin/texi2rst-generated/sphinx/gccint/side-effect-expressions.rst

   assembler code-often ``reg``, ``mem`` or constant expressions.
   This would not be well-formed RTL at any other stage in compilation, but it is OK then because no further optimization remains to be done.
-  However, the definition of the macro ``NOTICE_UPDATE_CC``, if any, must deal with such insns if you define any peephole optimizations.

   .. index:: cond_exec